clampz/clampz.github.io/_posts/2017-09-3-twctf-simple-cipher.md

 [*] key: ENJ0YHOLIDAY! flag = TWCTF{Crypto-
 ```

-after considering those options i was able to recover the rest this way:
+after considering those options i was able to recover the rest of the flag this way:

 ```
 >>> flag = 'TWCTF{Crypto-'